zh2395/OT-Symmetry/README.md

     Note: Copies of the data sets used are included in this repository (NASA prognostics data `metadata.csv` and healthcare data `aids_clinical_trials_X.csv` and `aids_clinical_trials_y.csv`).

-4. To implement our methods (OT-Wilcox and OT-sign) with random and Halton transformed reference vectors for simulated examples (C1-C10, S1-S10, Sp1-Sp10) in Appendix D.2, run the section "Code to implement OT-Wilcox, OT-sign for simulated examples in Appendix D.2" in the Jupyter notebook `OTsymm_simulations.ipynb`.
+4. To implement our methods (OT-Wilcox and OT-sign) with random and Halton transformed reference vectors for simulated examples (C1-C10, S1-S10, Sp1-Sp10) in Tables 2-4 of Appendix D.2, run the section "Code to implement OT-Wilcox, OT-sign for simulated examples in Appendix D.2" in the Jupyter notebook `OTsymm_simulations.ipynb`.
+This section also produces results for the method T2 (in Tables 2-4).

     Note: Running all these simulations could take a long time.
 The results have already been printed in the notebook.

+5. To implement other methods mentioned in Appendix D.2 and reproduce the corresponding results shown in Tables 2-4, run `otherMethods.R` for methods DLP (Table 2), SSR (Table 3) and SS (Table 3), and run `other_methods.ipynb` for methods EG (Table 2), LB (Table 4) and HHM (Table 4).